 Pasteis de Nata and Pastéis de Belem

 These days both the secret ‘original recipe’ and the pastry shop (Pastéis de Belém) are still owned by the descendants of that refinery.
 That’s why you will come across two different names for the same (or not quite) pastry; Pastel de Nata and Pastel de Belém.
 The first, refers to the generic version which can be produced and sold by anyone.
 The second one refers exclusively to the ones made by Pastéis de Belém.
+In 2011, following the result of a public vote.
+Pastel de Belem was declared one of Portugal’s Seven Wonders of Gastronomy.
+Cementing itself as one of the countries national dishes both in Portugal, and abroad.

 As we have no intention of keeping our own recipe to ourselves, here it is, our favourite Pastel de Nata Recipe!